decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 ## Set clip parameters

-You can configure the following parameters for an animation clip:
+You can configure the following parameters for an `AnimationClip`:

 - `loop`: Boolean to determine if the animation is played in a continuous loop.
 If set to _false_, the animation plays just once and stops.
 - `playing`: Boolean to determine if the animation is currently being played.
 - `speed`: A number that determines how fast the animation is played, by default equal to _1_.
 Set it higher or lower to make the animation play faster or slower.
 - `weight`: Allows a single model to carry out multiple animations at once, calculating a weighted average of all the movements involved in the animation.
 The value of `weight` determines how much importance that animation will be given in the average.
 By default equal to _1_, it can't be any higher than _1_.

-When creating a clip object, the constructor has a second optional parameter to pass all the values for the clip's parameters as an object:
+When creating an `AnimationClip`, the constructor has a second optional parameter to pass all the values for the clip's parameters as an object:

 ```ts
 const clipSwim = new AnimationClip("swim", {